Anthony Cerulli

 BA, Loyola University Chicago

-Anthony’s teaching and research address questions in the global health and medical humanities and often combine ethnography, philology, and history to explore intersections of health and spirituality, medicine and religion in South Asia.
-Anthony also exhibits and publishes work from his ever-evolving art project, Manuscriptistan, which probes the interplay of art-making, aesthetics, and knowledge curation.
+Anthony’s teaching and research address questions in the global health humanities and routinely combine ethnography, philology, and history to explore intersections of health and spirituality and science and religion in South Asia.
+He also exhibits and publishes artwork from Manuscriptistan, his ever-evolving project exploring the interplay of art-making, aesthetics, and knowledge curation.
+Check it out on Instagram @manuscriptistan and Bluesky @manuscriptistan.bsky.social

-Anthony’s research has been supported by awards from the Guggenheim Foundation; Kluge Center; National Endowment for the Humanities; American Council of Learned Societies; Institut d’études avancées de Paris; European Institutes for Advanced Studies; Library of Congress (Asian Division); and Fulbright-Hays.
+Organizations that have supported Anthony’s artwork and research include the Max Planck Institute for the History of Science (Berlin); Kluge Center; NEH; Guggenheim Foundation; ACLS; Institut d’études avancées de Paris; EURIAS; SSRC; Library of Congress (Asian Division); and Fulbright-Hays.
 He has been Directeur d’études invité at the École des hautes études en sciences sociales in Paris and Scholar-in-Residence at the Rochester Zen Center.
-Since 2009, he has been Editor of India Review, and he also currently serves on the editorial boards of two book series: “Global Histories of Premodern Health and Disease” (Edinburgh UP) and “Ancient Cultures of Knowledges and Sciences” (Mohr Siebeck).
+He is Editor of India Review (since 2009), and he currently serves on the editorial boards of two book series: “Global Histories of Premodern Health and Disease” (Edinburgh UP) and “Ancient Cultures of Knowledges and Sciences” (Mohr Siebeck).

-Anthony welcomes inquiries and applications from students considering graduate projects on medical anthropology and history in South Asia; religion in South Asia; global medical and health humanities; and innovative expressions of art-making as academic inquiry.
+Anthony welcomes inquiries and applications from students considering graduate studies on medical anthropology and/or the history of medicine in South Asia; the study of religion in South Asia; global health humanities; and art-making as academic inquiry.

 Visit Anthony’s Knowledge Commons for further information and many downloadable publications.